-- A Property Transfer Lead Paint Notification, which is a document all parties involved in the sale sign to demonstrate that they’re aware of the laws concerning lead paint.
+- A Property Transfer Lead Paint Notification, which is a document all parties involved in the sale sign.
+This document demonstrates that they’re aware of the laws concerning lead paint.

-While you aren’t required to test your home for lead before putting it on the market, getting it tested and proving there is no lead-based paint present can make your house more desirable to buyers.
-Some buyers may shy away from older homes, especially if they have small children, because of the threat of lead paint.
+Your house will sell easier if it is shown to be lead-free.
+Some buyers may shy away from older homes, because of the threat of lead paint.
 Keep in mind that any lead testing results you have, regardless of the results, must be shared with buyers.

 Historic Preservation and Painting Services From Klappenberger & Son

 With a wealth of experience in painting and historical restoration, we have the expertise to handle even the most challenging projects.
-Let us bring your vision to life so you can enjoy a home or building that is beautiful on the inside and out.
 Contact us today to learn more about how we can provide quality painting services for your next project.
+Pb